Dancing at the Blue Iguana: Plot

 Angel (Daryl Hannah) wishes for a baby of her own or a foster child to take care of, but her messy, dysfunctional existence makes this an impossible dream.
 Jo (Jennifer Tilly) is pregnant, wants an abortion, and can barely contain her rage at the world, which is useful in her moonlighting as a dominatrix.
 Jasmine (Sandra Oh) writes beautiful poetry on the side and finally finds a boyfriend.
 She reveals to him that she is a stripper, and he maintains that he can accept that.
 However, once he sees her dance at the club, he disapproves silently and leaves.
 Jesse (Charlotte Ayanna) is the youngest and newest stripper who looks for acceptance and love among the strippers and customers.
 She is eventually beaten by her boyfriend which leads her to alcohol abuse and depression.
 Stormy (Sheila Kelley) is having an incestuous relationship with her brother.

 Companion documentary

 In 2001, Daryl Hannah released a one-hour companion documentary, Strip Notes, based on her experience researching her role as a stripper in the film.
 It is included on the Dancing at the Blue Iguana DVD.
 It features all of the lead actresses in the film as well as Elias Koteas.

 Production

 To prepare for her role, Daryl Hannah spent every night for a month at the Crazy Girls strip club on seedy Sunset Strip learning the stripping art.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 41 out of 100, based on eight critics, indicating "mixed or average" reviews.

 Notable positive reviews included critics Roger Ebert and Richard Roeper who gave it two thumbs up, complimenting Oh and Hannah on Ebert and Roeper.
 Likewise, critic Kevin Thomas gave a positive review in the Los Angeles Times, and Stephen Holden wrote a somewhat positive review in The New York Times.